Why you need to get to problem-solution fit before product-market fit?

 How to validate problem-solution fit?

-Before starting to work on a problem, it is important to first validate that the proposed solution will actually solve the problem.
+Before starting to work on a problem, it is important to first validate that the proposed solution will solve the problem.
 This process is known as “validating problem-solution fit.”
 There are a few different ways to go about doing this.

 One is to talk to potential customers and get their feedback on the problem and the proposed solution.
 Another is to build a prototype of the solution and test it out in a real-world setting.
 Once you have validated that the solution does indeed solve the problem, you can move forward with confidence, knowing that you are working on something that will be of value to your target audience.